monirome/americasNLP22/README.md

 We work with SLURM is an open source, fault-tolerant, and highly scalable cluster management and job scheduling system for large and small Linux clusters.

-This repository contains an example of the BriBri language, it is analogous for the rest of the languages.
+This repository contains an example of the Bribri language, it is analogous for the rest of the languages.

 -----------------------------------------------------------------------------------------------------------